How to create a CRUD API with ASP.NET Core and Insight.Database

 Pagination with OFFSET-FETCH

-If your table grows, you don’t want to retrieve all products in a single database call.
+If our table grows, we don’t want to retrieve all products in a single database call.
 That would be slow!

-Let’s query a page of results each time.
-For this, you will need two parameters in the Get() method and in the GetAllProducts store procedure: pageIndex and pageSize.
+Let’s query a page of results each time instead.
+Let’s add two parameters to the Get() method and the GetAllProducts store procedure: pageIndex and pageSize.

 {